Zhijie-He/Zhijie-He/README.md

 🔭 &nbsp; I'm a second-year student in Aalto University’s Master Program in Data Science. \
 ✉️ &nbsp; You can shoot me an email at zhijiehe97@gmail!
 I'll try to respond as soon as I can.\
-📄 &nbsp; Please have a look at my [Résumé](https://zhijie-he.github.io/docs/alan_he_cv.pdf) for more details about me.
+📄 &nbsp; Please have a look at my [Résumé](https://zhijie-he.github.io/docs/alan_he_cv.pdf) and [My website](https://zhijie-he.github.io) for more details about me.
 I'm open to feedback and suggestions!\
 🌱 &nbsp; I’m currently learning trajectory optimization of simulated characters.\
-🤔 &nbsp; I’m looking for job related to trajectory optimization using reinforcement learning.\
+🤔 &nbsp; I’m looking for job related to trajectory optimization using reinforcement learning.
 <!--
 **Zhijie-He/Zhijie-He** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.